Where to Stay in the Caribbean Right Now

 Member of The Edit by Chase Travel

 One of the sleepier islands in the Turks and Caicos chain, South Caicos recently welcomed this member of Marriott’s Luxury Collection, comprising 100 oceanfront rooms and suites.
 Locally inspired details abound: Throughout, the design incorporates regionally sourced materials, such as sisal, coral stone and native woods, while the spa nods to the archipelago’s history of salt-harvesting with treatments like salt scrubs and a salt-stone massage.
-While it may be tempting to lounge by the pool all day, Salterra has a packed roster of nature tours: a humpback whale migration expedition, scuba dives along the reef; a sea kayak voyage along the coastline; and a guided birdwatching outing on the salt flats, where you’ll see flamingos and other species.
+While it may be tempting to lounge by the pool all day, Salterra has a packed roster of nature tours: a humpback whale migration expedition, scuba dives along the reef, a sea kayak voyage along the coastline and a guided bird-watching outing on the salt flats, where you’ll see flamingos and other species.
 Best of all, the sustainability-minded resort (evidenced by its organic-waste composting, solar power and drought-resistant landscaping) is making the island a better place through programs like coral-reef restoration, bird and bonefish conservation and local youth education.

 Jade Mountain Resort

-St. Lucia
+Saint Lucia

 GoldenEye